Codium-ai/codiumai-vscode-release/README.md

 #### 💡 Suggests code modifications to improve the performance and correctness of your code

+#### 💫 Finds potential bugs in your code and suggests ways to fix them

 #### 🚀 Helps you improve code quality

 By creating comprehensive test suites, our tool helps you catch and fix bugs early, and ensures that your code is reliable and maintainable.